 Remove quickly: For all waxing, remove the strip quickly and in the opposite direction of hair growth.
 Keep the skin tight as you remove, this reduces skin movement and reduces discomfort.

 Remove the strip close and in parallel to your skin.
 Not sure what we mean by this?
 Check out the diagram below.
-Don’t pull straight up, pull backwards and keep the strip close and in parallel to your skin.
-This reduces the pull on your skin, and makes hair removal more effective.
+Don’t pull straight up, pull back and keep the strip close and in parallel to your skin.
+This reduces the pull on your skin and makes hair removal more effective.

 Regular exfoliation also helps prevent ingrown hairs: Wait at least 2 days after waxing before starting exfoliation.
 Parissa Exfoliating Gloves are sold separately and can be used in the bath or shower.

 Real talk about skin redness and waxing warnings.

 Some redness after waxing is completely normal.
 Most people experience some level of temporary pinkness or redness to the skin after waxing.
 Depending on the area waxed and the hair type, fine or coarse, this should disappear in 20 minutes to a few hours.
 If irritation and redness persist, discontinue use.
 The skin may be more sensitive after the first waxing session, as the hairs are more deeply rooted.
 However, this can improve with each waxing session as the hair grows back sparser, finer and weaker each time.

 Yes, now onto the serious stuff.
 The below warnings are also included on all of our instructions sheets too.
 If you have any questions, get in touch with us, email@example.com and we can advise you on waxing.